IceCubeOpenSource/IceCubeOpenSource.github.io/index.md

 Not only will we help guide you through this process, once a project is officially hosted we provide limited support for it:

-* Compiler support - as new compiler versions are released, we help fix bugs.
+* Compiler / library support - as new versions are released, we help fix errors in your code.

-* Help with CI / testing.
+* Help with continuous integration / testing.

+* New maintainer locating - we'll help find someone new to maintain it if you drop the project.

 [IceCube Collaboration]: https://icecube.wisc.edu